brittlewis12/witness-budgets/witness-budgets.md

 **Deeper confound: Architectural suitability**

 Even with balanced fine-tuning, transformer architectures trained predominantly on classical mathematics may develop representational structure (embedding space geometry, attention patterns, internal representations) that encodes classical proof strategies as primary axes of variation.
-If so, constructive proofs could remain "off-manifold" even after exposure to balanced data—not because they're harder in principle, but because the architecture is constitutively unsuited to exploit their structure.
+If so, constructive proofs could remain "off-manifold" even after exposure to balanced data — not because they're harder in principle, but because the architecture is constitutively unsuited to exploit their structure.

 **Implication:** If balanced-corpus fine-tuning fails to close the performance gap, this doesn't necessarily invalidate H1's structural hypothesis.
 It might instead indicate that **architectural interventions** are needed: proof-state encoders that explicitly represent Σ-types, execution traces for witnesses, sequential/compositional proof representations, etc. Exploring alternative architectures (graph neural networks over proof DAGs, neuro-symbolic hybrids with explicit witness tracking) could be necessary to test the structural hypothesis fairly.